vanshika-medi/Nanodegree---Capstone-Project/starter_file/README.md

 * We could convert our model to ONNX format.
 (There were difficulties in doing so.)
 * Enable logging in a deployed app.
 * To compare, I uploaded the predictions using traditional ML method.

+## Corrections after the review:

+* Added table of contents.
+* Added more details about the access of the dataset in the Azure Portal.
+* Added details about the Best model in AutoML and the parameters.
+* Added details about the AutoML Configurations and the reason for using the particular method.
+* Added details about the hyperparameter configuration details and choosing the particular parameters.
+* Added details about the model deployment and how to run the script.
+* Added myenv.yml environment to the repository.